-Advancer Technologies My o Ware My o
+Advancer Technologies My o Ware My o Ware State of the st

 What is electromyography?

 Measuring muscle activation via electric potential, referred to as electromyography (EMG), has traditionally been used for medical research and diagnosis of neuromuscular disorders.
 However, with the advent of ever shrinking yet more powerful microcontrollers and integrated circuits, EMG circuits and sensors have found their way into prosthetics, robotics and other control systems.